 I enlisted right out of high school and committed my first court-martial worthy offense at 17.
 I was processing into Ft.
 Eustis for advanced individual training and my First Sergeant noticed Sports Parachute equipment in my car.
 He gave me a direct order to NOT go skydiving.

 About a week later, Top reminded me that I better not get caught out at “Suffolk Airport jumping with those Squids.”
 I didn’t even know there was a Parachute Club at Suffolk and I somehow took him telling me about it as tacit approval.

-A scary little guy named Dany Day, a SEAL Officer ran the club.
-For reasons known only to them, Day and the other SEALs decided I was OK, and let me hang out and jump with them on the weekends.
-I spent the next 14 weekends sleeping in their clubhouse.
+A scary little guy named Dany Day a SEAL Officer ran the club.
+For reasons, known only to them, Day and the other SEALs decided I was OK, and let me hang out and jump with them on the weekends.
+I spent the next 14 weekends sleeping in their clubhouse/storage shed.